lurchmath/cust-parse-test/plan.md

-To verify that this project can be presented simply to users, make it so that a converter can be created from a single JSON notation definition, as follows:
- - Add a new static function to the Language class called `fromJSON()`, which lets you build a new Language from a name, a Converter instance, and a JSON definition formatted just like the one in `latex-notation.js`.
-Call that function from `example-converter.js`, using the JSON in `latex-notation.js`, so that `latex-notation.js` can now be a file that only defines one JSON object.
- - Upgrade the `Language.fromJSON()` function so that it computes a list of all the concepts used in its JSON definition and first asks the Converter to add all of them using `addBuiltInConcepts()` (but make it so that you can disable this with an optional parameter, for anyone rolling their own concept hierarchy).
-Ensure that this works by NOT calling `addBuiltInConcepts()` before calling `Language.fromJSON()` in `example-converer.js`.
- - This should mean that `example-converter.js` is now just one line of code that reads everything it needs from JSON data structures, thereby proving that this repository lets you define a new language just from simple information.

 To verify that this project is also viable for parsing Lurch notation:
  - Use the scraper tool in the lurchmath repo's grading tools folder to get a list of all unique Lurch notation expressions used in Math299 in Spring 2024.